 But what if, despite our best intentions, we are doing the right thing the wrong way?

-Parenting and education experts Joanna Faber and Julie King have written a series of must-read books on communicating with young children.
+Following in the footsteps of their mothers, parenting and education experts Joanna Faber and Julie King have written a must-read book on communicating with young children.
 Included is an important section on praise that closely mirrors our philosophy here at One with the Water.

 In short, praise that judges or evaluates can create problems.
 It can make us focus on our weaknesses rather than our strengths.
 It can make us doubt someone’s sincerity, or even dismissive and threatening.
 How do we avoid these dangerous pitfalls in praising our children?

 There are four basic tools you can use for praising your child effectively.
 When used correctly, you can increase their confidence and courage in a healthy way.

 First: Describe what you see with your five senses.
 Whether it be an art piece, an activity, or even the effort produced.
 Avoid using a nonspecific phrase like “good job,” which is situation dependent.
 Instead, describe the action with positive language, letting the child know you noticed and appreciated his or her work and building a specific memory of success that can be repeated.